PrevUpHome

 c++ source files

-The same c++ source files of previous section of this article will used for this project:
+The same c++ source files of previous section of this article will be used for this project:

 (Split Definitions for Shared Library)